mhmdtwsm/MyObsidianNotes/WebBackend/Java_Script/Basics/Data_Types.md

 - The [length](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length) of a string is the number of UTF-16 code units in it, which may not correspond to the actual number of Unicode characters.

 	- But certain characters—particularly some emojis and characters outside the Basic Multilingual Plane (`BMP`)—are represented by **two code units** instead of one.

+	- the `length` of a string (measured in UTF-16 code units) does not always equal the **visible or logical number of characters** in that string.

 - JavaScript strings are immutable.
 This means that once a string is created, it is not possible to modify it.